skagedal/skagedal.github.io/_posts/2018-08-23-collection-view-tetris.markdown

 The same set of animations, with items instead of rows, are available for collection views.
 These animations can also be batched, so that several operations are animated at once.

 If you've ever used these methods, you may have become acquainted with the dreaded _NSInternalInconsistencyException_.
-The thing is, whenever you ask a table view to – for example – insert one row in a section, you have to make sure that you when it calls your data source's `numberOfRows(inSection:)`, it has increased the value by one relative to before your animations.
+The thing is, whenever you ask a table view to – for example – insert one row in a section, you have to make sure that when it calls your data source's `numberOfRows(inSection:)`, it has increased the value by one.

 When you start out with table views and iOS programming, it may happen that you try to add logic in your data source methods that may look a little something like this: